 Unless otherwise specified, the IPID conditional attribute (see ETSI TS 103 221-2 [8] clause 5.3.8) shall be set to indicate the POI (within the NF) that generated the xIRI for the conditional attribute field.

-Unless otherwise specified, the IPID conditional attribute (see ETSI TS 103 221-2 [8] clause 5.3.8) shall be set to indicate the POI (within the NF) that generated the xCC for the conditional attribute field.
+Unless otherwise specified, the Timestamp (see ETSI TS 103 221-2 [8] clause 5.3.10) shall be present and set to the time at which the xCC is generated.

 If defined by LI for a specific 3GPP-defined-network deployment (see clause 6) or a specific 3GPP-defined service (see clause 7), the POI may use the Additional XID Related Information attributes to facilitate efficient delivery of xCC, as specified in ETSI TS 103 221-2 [8] clause 5.3.22.